 The Company has contractual obligation to maintain, replace or restore infrastructure, except for any enhancement element.
 Cost of such obligation is measured at the best estimate of the expenditure required to settle the obligation at the balance sheet date and recognized/spread over the periods unto the beginning of the year which the overlay is estimated to be carried out.
 The provisions accordingly for the second periodic maintenance has been straight-lined unto the financial year ending March 31, 2020.
-First periodic maintenance (overlay) activities have been completed during the FY 2013-14 and next overlay activities will be carried on attaining finality of litigation as detailed in Note no.33 below.
+First periodic maintenance (overlay) activities have been completed during the FY 2013-14 and next overlay activities is expected to be carried out in the FY 2021-22 in terms of Arbitral Award, subject to pending litigation as detailed in Note no.32 below.
 With regard to third periodic maintenance, the company has straight-lined the project cost and accordingly made provision for present value of such straight-lined projected cost which is shown under non-current provision as on balance sheet date.